qiujames/qiujames.github.io/_pages/about.md

 title: "Greetings!"
 ---

-I'm James Qiu, a computer science undergraduate currently studying at the University of Washington.
+I'm James Qiu, a computer science ~~undergraduate currently studying at~~ new grad from the University of Washington.
 Looking ahead, I'm starting fulltime at [Stripe][stripe] once I graduate in the spring of 2022.